reiddraper/data-traceability/data-traceability.markdown

 data they gave you, or from your processing of the data they gave you.
-If it's the former, there is a real business value in being able to go back to the customer armed with the exact source of the issue and a proposed solution (or an already implemented solution).
-Perhaps blame is not the right word, but it is useful to sometimes point out that the data issue was not directly your processings' fault.
+If it's the former, there is a real business value in being able to go back to the customer armed with the exact source of the issue and a proposed solution, or an already implemented solution.

 6. Finding areas for improvement